yandex/zero-downtime-migrations/README.rst

 If you are using your own custom backend you can:

-* Set SchemaEditorClass if you are currently using default one:
+* Set :code:`SchemaEditorClass` if you are currently using default one:

 ::